 The purpose of this innovative programme is to expose students to ideas, people and phenomena that could never be accessed in a conventional classroom.
 We want to ignite students’ passion for what the future holds and the learning journey they are on.
-The Rites of Passage programme for Year 9 makes a significant transition toward life as a senior student.
+The Rites of Passage programme for Year 9 marks a significant transition toward life as a senior student.
 After the exhilaration of starting High School and before the challenge of the Higher School Certificate, the Rites of Passage programme provides an unforgettable, transitional moment in the lives of Oxley students.

 Oxley offers Social Service Learning trips throughout the year – follow the link for more details: